m0euk/RDS-Bridge/README.md

 an app limitation).
 An **offline MPX test** under the Advanced view plays a mono composite `.wav` straight through the decoder with no radio attached.

+In MPX mode, tuning lives in your SDR, so RDS Bridge has no dial frequency of its own — catches log as `MPX`.
+An optional companion program, **[rds-bridge-helper](helper/README.md)**, reads your SDR's tuned frequency and feeds it to RDS Bridge over a local link, so MPX catches log by their **real frequency** and it shows in the readout, following along as you retune.
+Run the helper and a setup page opens in your browser — pick your source (SDR Console over CAT, SDR++ over the network, and so on), then connect RDS Bridge from the **Frequency helper** row.
+It's one-way and entirely optional; with no helper linked, MPX works exactly as above.

 ## Running it

 RDS Bridge must be **run from a local copy**: download `index.html`, save it to your computer, and open it in your browser (double-click it, or use File ▸ Open).
 Then click **Connect**.